What Is an HRA, HSA and FSA?

-Health savings accounts, health reimbursement arrangements, and flexible spending accounts are all tax-advantaged accounts that help you save on health care.
-These are the differences between an HRA, HSA, and FSA.
+Health reimbursement arrangements, health savings accounts and flexible spending accounts are all tax-advantage accounts that help you save on healthcare.
+These are the basic similarities and differences between them.

 - Owned by your employer

 - Funds do not roll over and stay with the employer if you leave the company